Director: Andrei Tarkovsky

 Here, already, are worlds within worlds – and a suggestion that the singular nature is under investigation, if not attack.

-Tarkovsky seems to be saying that ‘the final frontier’ is not space but a reckoning with the crooked timber of humanity – out of which no straight thing can ever be made.
-The singular is only irreducible and irreplaceable because it is warped.
+Tarkovsky seems to be saying that ‘the final frontier’ is not space but a reckoning with the crooked timber of humanity, out of which no straight thing can ever be made.
+We cherish the singular because – and not in spite – of its warped nature.

 There is little left of fact for the reviewer to record, except to say that the film’s afterlife continues to change and be changed by the zeitgeist it orbits.
 Soderbergh, of course, re-made it to mixed reviews in 2002 – and Tarkovsky’s effort was preceded by a two-part special for Soviet TV in 1968.

 Grief and guilt provide the G-force for all three adaptations of Stanisław Lem’s 1961 novel.
 It is the pull of those emotions that return us to the place where we started, and brings us to our knees.

 In the end is our beginning, backlit by twilight.

 Solaris was reissued by The Criterion Collection on Blu-ray on April 3rd, 2017.

 - High-definition digital restoration, with uncompressed monaural soundtrack